crate/cratedb-guide/docs/domain/timeseries/ml-primer/mlops-cratedb-sql.md

+(tsml-primer-mlops-cratedb-sql)=

-# Experiment Tracking with CrateDB using SQL only
+# ML Experiment Tracking using SQL

 _Introduction to Time Series Modeling with CrateDB (Part 3)._

-This is part 3 of our blog series about "Running Time Series Models in Production using CrateDB".
+This is part three of the "Machine Learning for Time Series Data Primer".

 ## Introduction